alexanderthegreat96/go-ordered-map/README.md

-# SortedMap - A Go Package for Managing Ordered Key-Value Pairs
+# OrderedMap - A Go Package for Managing Ordered Key-Value Pairs

-This package provides a `SortedMap` data structure in Go that leverages the `linkedhashmap` library from `github.com/emirpasic/gods/maps/linkedhashmap` to maintain key-value pairs in insertion order.
+This package provides a `OrderedMap` data structure in Go that leverages the `linkedhashmap` library from `github.com/emirpasic/gods/maps/linkedhashmap` to maintain key-value pairs in insertion order.

 ## Features

 * **Preserves Insertion Order:** Keys are stored in the order they were added, providing a deterministic way to iterate through the map.
-* **JSON Support:** The `FromJSON` and `ToJSON` methods enable easy conversion between `SortedMap` and JSON format.
+* **JSON Support:** The `FromJSON` and `ToJSON` methods enable easy conversion between `OrderedMap` and JSON format.
 * **Efficient Key-Value Operations:** Provides methods for adding, removing, accessing, and iterating over key-value pairs.

 ## Installation